ClickHouse/ClickHouse/docs/en/operations/storing-data.md

 ## Using local cache {#using-local-cache}

-It is possible to configure cache over disks in storage configuration starting from version 22.3.
+It is possible to configure local cache over disks in storage configuration starting from version 22.3.
 For versions 22.3 - 22.7 cache is supported only for `s3` disk type.
 For versions >= 22.8 cache is supported for any disk type: S3, Azure, Local, Encrypted, etc. Cache uses `LRU` cache policy.

 Example of configuration for versions later or equal to 22.8: